Buffett: Do not panic about U.S. banking industry

 April 12 (Reuters) - Warren Buffett on Wednesday said people should not be panicked about the banking industry or the safety of U.S. bank deposits, despite the recent failures of Silicon Valley Bank and Signature Bank.

-Speaking on CNBC television, the billionaire chairman of Berkshire Hathaway Inc BRKa.N said recent banking problems do not resemble the problems that helped trigger the 2008 global financial crisis.
+Speaking on CNBC television, the billionaire chairman of Berkshire Hathaway Inc BRKa.N said that while more banks will fail, the industry's recent problems do not resemble those that helped trigger the 2008 global financial crisis.

-Buffett said some banks have "mismanaged" their assets and liabilities, and that banks' board of directors should ensure there are consequences when top executives make mistakes that hurt shareholders.

-People "do not need to be panicked" about the banking industry and "shouldn't be worried about deposits they have in an American bank," though that message has recently gotten "confused" and "mixed up," Buffett said.
+People "do not need to be panicked" about the banking industry and "shouldn't be worried about deposits they have in an American bank," a message that has recently gotten "confused" and "mixed up," Buffett said.

+"It does really, really affect the system when people lose confidence in banks," he said.

+Buffett said nonetheless some banks have "mismanaged" their assets and liabilities, and banks' board of directors should ensure there are consequences when top executives make mistakes that hurt shareholders.

+Silicon Valley Bank collapsed on March 10 after losses on fixed-income investments left it short of capital, triggering a bank run.

+Over the next nine days, Signature Bank failed, First Republic Corp FRC.N received a $30 billion deposit infusion from other banks, and Credit Suisse Group AG CSGN.S agreed to be sold to rival UBS AG UBSG.S.

 Buffett also said he would bet $1 million that no American depositor would lose money from a bank failure, with the person on the losing side of that bet donating the money to charity.